-TikTok has captured the imaginations of people and organizations all over the world, inspiring quite a few dances and ‘challenges’ along the way.
-From its humble beginnings in 2016, to securing its spot as the second most downloaded iPhone app in Q1 2022, the platform has certainly come a long way.
+TikTok has captured the imagination and attention of countless millions all over the globe, inspiring quite a few dances and ‘challenges’ along the way.
+From its humble beginnings in 2016, to securing its current spot as the most downloaded app in the world, the platform has certainly come a long way in a short time.

-While the highest number of TikTok users fall within a decidedly younger age range than many other popular social platforms, the overarching audience is not without variety.
-Users are still spread across a wide range of age, location, and gender boundaries, with each individual user having their own preference for what type of video content they are most interested in seeing.
+TikTok users span a wide range of ages and locations, with each individual user having their own preference for what type of video content they are most interested in seeing.
 As for determining what content to show which users and when?
 That’s where the TikTok algorithm comes into play.

 What is the TikTok Algorithm?

 The TikTok algorithm determines what shows up in a user’s “For You Page” (FYP) on the app.
 The FYP is personalized for each user, with every feed being unique.
 Similar to how many other social platform algorithms function, the videos a user will see in their For You feed will change over time as TikTok better understands their interests based on their viewing preferences and habits.

 “The more you engage with videos on the app, the more personalized your recommendations become.
 From the moment you start your TikTok journey, your first set of likes, comments, and replays will initiate recommendations as the system begins to learn more about your video tastes.
 These recommendations should become increasingly more personalized over time.
 Following new accounts, exploring hashtags, sounds, effects, and trending topics will all help to refine your feed.”